thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

 With this model you can create and add charge to :py:class:`~pyxel.detectors.Detector` via photoelectric effect by converting photons in charge.
+Binomial sampling of incoming Poisson distributed photons is used in the conversion, with probability :term:`QE`.
-Beside that, user can input a custom quantum efficiency map by providing a ``filename`` of the :term:`QE` map.
+Besides that, user can input a custom quantum efficiency map by providing a ``filename`` of the :term:`QE` map.
 Accepted file formats for :term:`QE` map are ``.npy``, ``.fits``, ``.txt``, ``.data``, ``.jpg``, ``.jpeg``, ``.bmp``, ``.png`` and ``.tiff``.
 Use argument ``position`` to set the offset from (0,0) pixel and set where the input :term:`QE` map is placed onto detector.
 You can set preset positions with argument ``align``.